 I have recently had a spate of wild birds coming right up to me, these birds are all poorly in some way or another.
 Some just look done in, some have injured legs, wings or eye problems.
 I send them healing, say a little blessing for them and off they go.
 Some come back the next day and the day after for ‘treatments’ and then fly away.

-During my time running my canine behaviour practice I have visited homes where there has been a complete communication and relationship breakdown between a dog and it’s owner.
+During my time spent dog training and helping with behaviour problems I have visited homes where there has been a complete communication and relationship breakdown between a dog and it’s owner.
 After working with them the owner will often come to the realisation that the way they were trying to communicate what was expected of the dog to it was actually causing the problem as the dog didn’t understand the language, shouting, beatings etc. These were beautiful moments where the owner’s whole way of interacting with the dog changed immediately as we worked together in a way that both human and canine understood.
 Often at the end of the session the dog would come over to me, look into my face, nose bump or lick my hand and walk away again.

 Those of us privileged enough to share our lives in some way with animals will tell you that they are feeling, thinking beings and it is our duty to respect them.

 Be compassionate to yourself and others.
 5th Reiki Precept.